ThoughtWorks-SEA/developer-training/docs/html&css/css-basics.md

 - [initial](https://developer.mozilla.org/en-US/docs/Web/CSS/initial) - set to default style based on css specification
 - [unset](https://developer.mozilla.org/en-US/docs/Web/CSS/unset) - inherit from immediate parent, set to initial on the rest of the case

-Use this sparsely, or you may create lots of confusion for yourself your team.
+Use this sparsely, or you may create lots of confusion for yourself and your team.

 ### Specification rules